ajithrnayak/ajith_blog/content/posts/2020-02-20---Set-up-dev-env-on-macOS/index.md

 excerpt: "A quick step-by-step guide to setup a mac for development."
 ---

-# How to setup my mac for development

 A quick step-by-step guide to setup a mac for development.

 Currnet version: